 When you serve bourbon “on the rocks,” you’re simply pouring it over ice.
 The chill from the ice has an immediate effect, slightly numbing your palate and toning down the intensity of the alcohol.
 This can make the whiskey feel smoother and more approachable, which is great if you’re new to bourbon.
 However, as the ice melts, it dilutes the spirit.
 To manage this, it’s best to use a single large ice cube or sphere, which melts much slower than smaller cubes.
 This keeps your drink cold while minimizing the watering-down effect, so you can enjoy a chilled, mellowed version of your favorite bourbon without losing too much flavor.

-With Water: Unlocking New Aromas
+With Water: How It Opens Up Aromas

 Adding a few drops of water to your bourbon might sound simple, but it can create a profound chemical reaction in your glass.
 This technique is a favorite among experts because water can “open up” the spirit, breaking down oils and releasing aromatic compounds that were previously hidden.
 This process can soften the alcohol burn, especially in higher-proof whiskeys, and allow more subtle notes of fruit, spice, or oak to come forward.
 The key is to start small.
 Add just a drop or two, give the glass a gentle swirl, and take a sip.
 You’ll be surprised at how much new character you can find.